-Area of Law:
+Areas of Law:

-Civil Rights 42 U.S.C. § 1983 – Monell claim
+Civil Rights 42 U.S.C. § 1983 (Monell claim)

 U. S. District Court for the Eastern District of Michigan (2014)

-Dismissed – Summary Judgment
+Dismissed on Summary Judgment

 This information is a sample of our past results.
 Prospective clients may not obtain the same or similar results.
 Every case is different and each case must be evaluated and handled on its own merits.
 The circumstances of your case may differ from the results provided.
-The information provided has not been reviewed or approved by the State Bar.
+The information provided has not been reviewed or approved by the State Bar of Michigan.